donsheehy/datastructures/prose/12_mappings.md

     print(k, v)
 ```

 We'll add the same kind of functionality to our Mapping ADT.
-So, the **extended Mapping ADT** includes the following methods (with get and put renamed for python magic).
+So, the **extended Mapping ADT** includes the following methods (with get and put renamed for Python magic).

   - `__getitem__(k)`** - return the value associate to the key `k`.
 Usually an error (`KeyError`) is raised if the given key is not present.